 You might be wondering what the point of a list of Artemis Fowl books in order by series is, considering that the book list is the same as the one above.

 But we only bring this to your attention so that you can be aware it is possible to skip the entire primary Artemis Fowl series.
-Alternatively, feel free to conclude your reading with the last book of the original series if the newer books aren’t your style.
+That’s because The Fowl Twins series follows new protagonists in the form of Artemis’s younger twin brothers.
+Or alternatively, you can feel free to conclude your reading with the last book of the original series if the newer books aren’t your style.

 Artemis Fowl Series